On time-consistent equilibrium stopping under aggregation of diverse discount rates: Problem Formulation

-Similar to \cite{HuangNgu18}, \cite{HuangZhou20} and some subsequent studies, we choose to study the time-consistent equilibrium stopping within the framework of the mild equilibrium, while leaving some other concepts of equilibrium stopping policy (see \cite{bayraktar21} and \cite{bayraktar22}) as the future research.
+Similar to \cite{HuangNgu18}, \cite{HuangZhou20} and some subsequent studies, we choose to study the time-consistent equilibrium stopping within the framework of the mild equilibrium.
 We aim to extend the iterative approach proposed in \cite{HuangNgu18} and \cite{HuangZhou20} in the current framework under the nonlinear double integrals.

-Due to the issue of time inconsistency, one may re-evaluate and change his stopping policy over-time.
+{ Due to the issue of time inconsistency, the central planner may re-evaluate and change the collective stopping policy over-time.
 The consistent planning in \cite{Strotz} suggests a game-theoretic thinking against all future selves.
-The goal is to find an equilibrium stopping policy $R$ such that all future selves will not overturn.
-To simplify some future arguments, let us only focus on stopping policies among all hitting times, i.e., the decision maker decides to stop or to continue depending on the current state $x\in\mathbb{R}$.
+In the current context, the future selves refer to the central planner who makes the stopping policy on behalf of the group.
+The goal of the central planner is to find an equilibrium stopping policy $R$ such that all future selves of the central planner will not overturn.
+To simplify some future arguments, let us only focus on stopping policies among all hitting times, i.e., the central planner decides to stop or to continue depending on the current state $x\in\mathbb{R}$. }

 \begin{definition}[Stopping Policy] A Borel measurable $\tau:\R\to\{0,1\}$ is called a stopping policy and it is equivalent to

 \end{definition}

 The game theoretic thinking can be carried out in the following way: Assuming that all future selves will follow an arbitrary stopping policy $R\in\B(\R)$, the decision maker has two options: stopping or continuation.
 If the decision maker stops, he can get the immediate payoff $\phi(g(x))$; if he decides to continue and suppose the current state is $x\in\R$, the decision maker will eventually stop at the instant